Best Seller, Domes

 Included

-- Transit Private van from your Cusco hotel to the trailhead.
+Private van transfer from your Cusco hotel to the trailhead. - Pro Guide

-- Guided Tour Private, in-depth exploration of the Royal Citadel.
+Private, in-depth exploration of the Royal Citadel. - Sky Domes

-- Sky Domes Exclusive access to on-site jacuzzi and sauna.
+Exclusive access to on-site jacuzzi and sauna facilities. - Sleep

-- Sleep High-density foam mattresses and pillows provided.
+High-density foam mattresses and pillows provided for comfort. - Portage

-- Portage 7 kg personal gear carried by our horse team.
+Up to 7 kg of personal gear carried by the horse support team. - Rescue

-- Rescue Dedicated emergency horse available for the pass.
+Dedicated emergency horse available for high-pass sections. - Dining

-- Dinner Final celebration dinner at an Aguas Calientes restaurant.
+Final celebration dinner at an Aguas Calientes restaurant. - Hotel

-- Train Expedition rail return through the Urubamba Canyon.
+Expedition rail return through the Urubamba Canyon. - Transfer

-- Transfer Private van from Ollantaytambo back to your hotel.
+Private van transfer from Ollantaytambo back to your hotel. - Safety

-- Safety Medical-grade oxygen and full first-aid field kit.
+Medical-grade oxygen and a full first-aid field kit included. - Hydration

-- Hydration Daily boiled and filtered water for drinking and washing.
+Daily boiled and filtered water provided for drinking and washing.

 Not Included

-- Peaks Huayna Picchu or Machu Picchu Mountain permits ($75).
+Huayna Picchu or Machu Picchu Mountain permits available for $75. - Lunch

-- Lunch Final celebratory lunch in Aguas Calientes on Day 4.
+Final celebratory lunch in Aguas Calientes on Day 4. - Gratuities

 Pricing